dagster-io/dagster/docs/README.md

 - A `path` to an image file that the screenshot should be stored in.
 - A `defs_file` that the script will run `dagit -f` or `dagit -w` on to load a set of Dagster definitions.
 - A `url` for the page to take the screenshot from.
 - An optional set of manual `steps`, which the person generating the screenshot is expected to carry out before the screenshot is taken.
+The steps will display below the command's output in the Terminal.
 - A `vetted` boolean, which indicates whether the current screenshot in the repo was generated using the spec.
 - An optional `width` in pixels for the window in which the screenshot will be taken.
 - An optional `height` in pixels for the window in which the screenshot will be taken.